 Main features: 7 GB of free storage, the best annual paid rates, remote access to other PCs

-SkyDrive’s 7 GB of free storage is more generous than any other service, and if you were already a SkyDrive user before April 22, you can get an extra 18 GB free for a limited time.
-On an annual basis, SkyDrive’s paid storage is also the cheapest, at $10 per year for another 20 GB.
-But the most useful feature of SkyDrive–at least for owners of multiple Windows PCs–is remote access, which allows you to grab files from any folder on another Windows machine, even if it’s not synced with Skydrive.
-Although Skydrive is a Microsoft product, official apps are available for Mac, iPhone and iPad, but Android users must seek out third-party apps instead.
+SkyDrive by MicroSoft provides 7 GB of free storage which is more than most of the service, and if you were already a SkyDrive user before April 22, you can get an extra 18 GB free for a limited time period.
+Like the Google Drive, if you want to expand the storage limit or if you want more storage then you can also get the SkyDrive’s paid storage which is also the cheaper, you can get 20GB of extra storage at $10 per year.
+User who are having multiple Windows PC may find this more useful since it has a emote access features that allow users to grab files from any folder on another Windows machine, even if it’s not synced with Skydrive.
+Although Skydrive is a Microsoft product, official apps are available for all apple products, but official app is not for the Android users so till Microsoft launch the official app for Android so you will have to use the third-party apps instead.

 Main features: 5 GB of free storage, no file size limits, sync to any desktop folder.

 SugarSync may not have the huge free storage limit or the cheaper premium storage limit but it’s the only service that syncs with any folder on your computer instead of creating its own space on your hard drive.
 You can add your any existing files or folders and SugarSync will make online backups of those files in the background.
 If all you want is a way to automatically back up your most precious documents online, SugarSync does it with the least amount of effort.